Rummy Rules

 You should understand how the points are calculated now that you know how to play rummy game.
 Each card as per Indian rummy rules is worth a particular number of points.
 The losing player receives the total value of all cards in his or her hand as points.
 If the losing player fails to complete the two required sequences, the total value of all cards is added up to a maximum of 80 points.
 The value of cards not in any combination is evaluated if the player has produced two sequences, one of which is a pure sequence.

-The rummy card rules for scoring points in rummy are as follows:
+The rummy game rules for scoring points in rummy are as follows:

 What Is the Rule To Win A Rummy Game?